ToniSnakes/KnowledgeTechPractical/README.md

 ## How to run ##

-To run the backend (you need python3):
+To run the backend on Ubuntu (you need python3):
 ```
 cd backend/
 rm -r venv